Transformation Double Categories Associated to 2-Group Actions: 2-Groups and 2-Group Actions on a Category

 That is, categorical groups are (small) categories $\cat{G}$, equipped with functors $\otimes : \cat{G} \times \cat{G} \rightarrow \cat{G}$, and $inv : \cat{G} \rightarrow \cat{G}$ satisfying the group axioms.

-Since $\cat{Cat}$ is, in fact, a monoidal 2-category (in which the monoidal product is the cartesian product of categories), our definition specifies that these satisfy the axioms for a group \textit{strictly}.
+Since $\cat{Cat}$ is, in fact, a monoidal 2-category (in which the monoidal product on objects is the cartesian product of categories), our definition specifies that the functors $\otimes$ and $inv$ satisfy the axioms for a group \textit{strictly}.
 That is, the usual equations such as associativity of multiplication are still equations, rather than 2-isomorphisms.
 The corresponding weak notion, in which equations are replaced by such 2-isomorphisms, necessarily has additional coherence conditions they must satisfy.

 Notice that the ``group multiplication'' functor, which we have written as $\otimes$, satisfies the properties for a monoidal product, as the notation suggests.
 Indeed, a (strict) monoidal category is simply a monoid object in $\cat{Cat}$.
 A (strict) categorical group is therefore a strict monoidal category with inverses.
 That is, every object and morphism has an inverse with respect to $\otimes$.